LUZW1998/CMFDUEI/README.md

 # CMFDUEI
-This code was written by Zhaowei Lu. luzhaoweizzu@163.com
+This code was uploaded by Zhaowei Lu on 4/29/2024. luzhaoweizzu@163.com
-4/29/2024
+%%%%%%%%%%

 Please cite this paper if you use this code:
-An Effective Image Copy-Move Forgery Detection Using Entropy Information -- 2024 the 9th International Conference on Image, Vision and Computing
+An Effective Image Copy-Move Forgery Detection Using Entropy Information -- 2024 the 9th International Conference on Image, Vision and Computing (accepted)

+%%%%%%%%%%
 This code defaults that you have configured VL_FEAT 0.9.21